 CL reported a Cuckoo and the Peregrine pair yesterday.
 And some nice photos . . .(Thanks!)

 Bee, Pyramidal and Southern Marsh Orchids.
 (Photos by CL)

 3/6/17 – 3 newly fledged Coal Tit with an adult were a surprise, as they are the 130th species I have had at OPS this year (134 for all-comers).
 You never know what a scan of the estuary will produce; today it was two mud-larks out on a sandbank in the very middle of the estuary!
 I'm going to call them intrepid (rather than more obvious terms).
 The sandbank where they are standing will be underwater in 3 hours, and the water will be 9 metres deep in just 5 hours time.
 It took them over an hour to walk out across the half-mile of mud, before reaching the c250 yards of deep water in front of them.
 It then took them an hour of wading repeatedly about 10 yards in, before finally deciding to head back.
 Another hour and they would not make it back without swimming.
 (I was on the verge of calling 999.)

 2/6/17 – No birds to report, but plenty of interesting flowers.
-The Pyramidal Orchids are just coming into flower, there are 50+ spikes of Bee Orchid and my favourite is the subtle Grass Vetchling (photo).
+The Pyramidal Orchids are just coming into flower, there are 50+ spikes of Bee Orchid on Lagoon 2 and shore, and JM counted another 145 in the Wildflower Meadow!
+My favourite, though, is the subtle Grass Vetchling (photo).

 1/6/17 – A juvenile Ringed Plover with an adult on the shore of the Tidal Reservoir this morning.